Subhashhari/Particle_simulator/README.md

 2. **Advanced Preset Management**
    - Enable exporting and sharing of presets for collaborative experimentation.
    - Add the ability to load presets dynamically from external files.

-3. **Introductory Tutorial**
-   - Develop a step-by-step interactive tutorial to guide new users through the simulator’s features.
-   - Include a skip option for advanced users.

 ---